Updated March 31, 2026

 - Workers' compensation is required in New Mexico for businesses with 3 or more employees; sole proprietors, partners, and real estate salespersons are exempt as listed in state data

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for a brokerage office lease in a commercial district
+- Most commercial leases in New Mexico require proof of general liability coverage, which can matter for a brokerage office lease in a commercial district

 - The New Mexico Office of Superintendent of Insurance regulates commercial insurance activity in the state, so policy terms and filings should align with state rules